 Sign in: Staff/Students

-It was time to celebrate this week as nearly 3,000 students graduated, alongside our diverse mix of honorary graduates, each of whom were recognised for their contribution to Liverpool life.
+It was time to celebrate this week as nearly 3,000 students were on campus to receive their degrees at ceremonies held at Liverpool Philharmonic Hall.

-Celebrations with family and friends were captured in our alumni graduation photo booth.
-Our graduates are now part of a network of more than 195,000 graduates located all over the world.
+Celebrations with family and friends were captured in the alumni graduation photo booth in the Guild.
+Our graduates now join a network of more than 215,000 graduates located all over the world.
 To find out more please visit our alumni webpages.

 You must be logged in to post a comment.